george0st/cql-stress-mng/README.md

 # cql-stress-mng
 An easy management of CQL stress tests with the official 'cassandra-stress' tool.
-You can use the solution for tests not only cassandra, but also Scylla and AstraDB.
+You can use the solution for tests not only cassandra, but also other solutions with support CQL such as Scylla, AstraDB, etc.

 Key benefits:
  - **generate** scripts for performance tests (with 'cassandra-stress')